 The climate in Bulgaria varies according to altitude.
 Summers are warmest with some rainfall, with the south feeling the influence of the Mediterranean.
 The best months to visit are mid-June to September when the days are long and sunny.
 Winters are cold with good snowfall in the mountains.
 January is the best month for skiing in Bulgaria.
 It rains frequently during spring and autumn.

 Mediumweights most of the year; warmer outdoor wear necessary in winter.

 The land is heavily cultivated, covered with forests and crossed by rivers.
-Although Bulgaria lies in the very southeast corner of Europe, the climate is never extreme in summer, even on the red-earthed plains of Southern Thrace.
+Although Bulgaria lies in the very southeast corner of Europe, the climate is temperate – cold, damp winters and hot, dry summers.
 The Black Sea resorts have some of the largest beaches in Europe and offer sunbathing from May until October, while in winter heavy falls of snow are virtually guaranteed in the mountain ski resorts.